 COHS 3330 Fire Prevention and Protection

 Fires are a major cause of property damage and loss of life.
-In this course, learners will develop an understanding of the chemistry of fire, the causes of fire, and current methods of fire prevention and promotion.
-The concepts of fire hazard evaluation, control prevention, reduction, and elimination of fire hazards are emphasized.
-A major focus of this course is the concept of Life Safety as it relates to fire and the control of damage and loss of life from fires in the workplace.
+In this course learners will develop an understanding of chemistry of fire, the causes of fire, current methods of fire prevention and protection.
+The concepts of fire hazard evaluation, control, prevention, reduction, and elimination of fire hazards are reinforced.
+A major focus in this course is the concept of Life Safety as it relates to fires and the control of damage and loss of life from fires in the workplace.

 COHS 3340 Ergonomics

 Ergonomics is the study of workers' interaction with their workplace.
 Good ergonomic management will result in reduction of injuries and increases in productivity in workplaces.
 Health and safety professionals must have the ability to recognize potential ergonomic hazards and systematically reduce them.
 This course will provide an introduction to the complex discipline of ergonomics, and explain the need for and processes associated with ergonomic hazard assessment, solution development and solution evaluation after implementation.